 If you’re looking for a new water heater for your home, it’s best to consider all the advantages of both tank water heaters and tankless water heaters.
 There are costs and benefits associated with each that you’ll want to consider before purchasing a new water heater.

 Tank water heaters are the most common water heater option in the US.
-Below we have included a guide on how tank water heaters function and what the advantages are to using them:
+Below we have included a guide on how to tank water heaters function and what the advantages are to using them:

 How Tank Water Heaters Work